Winter at Valley Forge - Arrival:

 To supplement those supplies received from Congress, Washington sent Brigadier General Anthony Wayne to New Jersey in February 1778, to gather food and cattle for the men.
 A month later, Wayne returned with 50 head of cattle and 30 horses.
 With the arrival of warmer weather in March, disease began strike at the army.
 Over the next three months, influenza, typhus, typhoid, and dysentery all erupted within the encampment.
 Of the 2,000 men who died at Valley Forge, over two-thirds were killed by disease.
 These outbreaks were eventually contained through sanitation regulations, inoculations, and the work of surgeons.

-Drilling with von Steuben:
+Winter at Valley Forge - Drilling with von Steuben:

 On February 23, 1778, Baron Friedrich Wilhelm von Steuben arrived in the camp.
 A former member of the Prussian General Staff, von Steuben had been recruited to the American cause in Paris by Benjamin Franklin.
 Accepted by Washington, von Steuben was put to work designing a training program for the army.
 Though he spoke no English, von Steuben commenced his program in March with the aid of interpreters.
 Beginning with a "model company" of 100 chosen men, von Steuben instructed them in drill, maneuver, and a simplified manual of arms.